Browse our China Private Tours

 The world’s most populous country is also one of the most diverse and fascinating.
 From the open expanse of the Gobi desert to the brightly lit mazes of defining cities such as Shanghai, China defies simple characterization.
 Trek the ancient Silk Road, explore the imperial beauty of Beijing’s Forbidden City, and enjoy world-class dining and entertainment in trend-setting Hong Kong.
 Ramble through the countryside for more authentic, traditional culture, and sip a hot cup of tea among rolling rice fields in a tiny mountain village.

 As an established China travel agency, Backyard Travel offers tailored China tours that include guided museum and monument tours, outdoor expeditions, cultural explorations of China’s most remote corners, culinary discovery itineraries, and everything in between.
-With a tailormade China holiday from Backyard Travel, you know you’re getting the most out of the infinite possibilities of travel in China.
+With a tailormade China tour from Backyard Travel, you know you’re getting the most out of the infinite possibilities of travel in China.

 Ready to send an Inquiry?
 Click Here!